 - The Istanbul Naval Museum is an easy walk along the Bosphorus from the Dolmabahçe Palace.

-The museum isn’t huge.
-Budgeting an hour or so should be plenty.
+- The museum isn’t huge.
+Budgeting for an hour or so should be plenty.
 In terms of location, it makes a good pairing with the Dolmabahçe Palace next door.